griffithlab/pVACtools/docs/pvacsplice/output_files.rst

      - The threshold to use for filtering epitopes on the Ensembl transcript support level (TSL).
        Transcript support level needs to be <= this cutoff to be included in most tiers.
      - 1
-   * - ``--allele-specific-anchors``
-     - Use allele-specific anchor positions when tiering epitopes in the aggregate report.
-This option is available for 8, 9, 10, and
-       11mers and only for HLA-A, B, and C alleles.
-If this option is not enabled or as a fallback for unsupported lengths and alleles, the default positions of [1, 2, epitope length - 1, and epitope length] are used.
-Please see https://doi.org/10.1101/2020.12.08.416271 for more details.
-     - False
-   * - ``--anchor-contribution-threshold``
-     - For determining allele-specific anchors, each position is assigned a score based on how binding is influenced by mutations.
-From these scores, the relative contribution of each position to the overall binding is calculated.
-Starting with the highest relative contribution, positions whose score together account for the selected contribution threshold are assigned as anchor locations.
-As a result, a higher threshold leads to the inclusion of more positions to be considered anchors.
-     - 0.8

 Tiers
 *****